DanB1998/CardMatchingGame/README.md

 I also wish to make the development process clean and easy to follow to allow anyone to take a look at the project and understand the process and the different stages that the project took.

+## User Stories

+The purpose of this game is to be fun and easy to play, mainly targeting younger audiences however still playable by all ages.
+It is simple and easy to use requiring only clicks to begin and play the game.
+The instructions are clear and make the process of playing the game as fluid as possible.

 ## Features

+### Starting Overlay

+(screenshot of starting overlay when complete)

+The starting overlay is what the user will land on after entering the game.
+This will give a brief introduction to the game and explain how it is played, with the option of also selecting a difficulty level.

+### Winner Overlay

+(screenshot of winner overlay when complete)

+The winner overlay will display when the user wins the game (matching 6 pairs of cards).
+This will pop up and allow the user to easily restart the game.
+This will return them to the landing overlay so they can choose a new difficulty, or allow them to restart on the same difficulty as they just played, skipping the need for the starting overlay to reappear.

+### Loser Overlay

+(screenshot of winner overlay when complete)

+This overlay will appear when the player runs out of time.
+This will pop up and, similarly to the winner overlay, allow the user to 'try again' on the same difficulty or restart and choose a new difficulty (prompting the starting overlay to appear again).